Kaufman Report: Real murderer

 Jessop's real murderer remained unidentified until 15 October 2020, when Toronto Police named the killer as Calvin Hoover, who was 28 at the time of the case.

 Hoover's DNA was linked to the crime scene using genetic genealogy.
 In 2015, he took his own life in Port Hope, Ontario.
 Following an autopsy, a sample of his blood was on file at the Centre of Forensic Sciences laboratory in Toronto, which is what detectives used to conclusively match his DNA to the Jessop crime scene.

 Hoover was apparently a friend of the Jessop family; in fact, the 9-year-old girl visited Hoover and his family at their home in the days prior to her going missing.
 Calvin Hoover, his wife Heather and Bob Jessop all worked together at Eastern Independent Telecom.
 Calvin Hoover was a cable installer, Heather was a dispatcher, and Bob was the "lead hand" of cable installers.
 Heather Hoover was very close with Janet Jessop.
 Ken Jessop remembers going to the Hoover family home and the Hoover family coming to the Jessop home for barbecues, birthdays and other events.
-Hoover even helped search for her when she disappeared.
+He also recalled that the work connection had resulted in Hoover knowing that he and his mother were going to visit his father that day, and that Christine would be home alone; Mrs. Jessop had called the Hoovers in the morning before leaving to visit her husband, to see if either of them had any work-related questions for Bob Jessop.
+Calvin Hoover, after killing Christine, joined the organized search for her.
+Heather later discussed how Calvin supported her when she regularly visited Christine's grave site, consoling her through the years; their marriage ended in 1993.

 Hoover's wife was interviewed by York Regional Police the day following Jessop's disappearance.
-While Calvin Hoover's name was mentioned more than once in the homicide case file—including when his wife told investigators that he was taking care of their kids and had nothing to add to her statement—he was never actually questioned.
+While Calvin Hoover's name was mentioned more than once in the homicide case file – including that his wife told investigators that he was taking care of their kids and had nothing to add to her statement – he was never actually questioned.
 Police have since confirmed that Hoover was never questioned, but the oversight has never been explained.